High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Introduction

 \section{Introduction}

 The numerical simulation of dynamic structures is one of the central problems in computational dynamics.
 In the past decades, a great number of numerical techniques have been proposed to solve various dynamical problems.
-When considering linear elastic structures and after using the spatial discretizations \cite{hughesFiniteElement2000}, the following second-order differential equations of motion can be obtained as
+When considering linear elastic structures and after using spatial discretizations \cite{hughesFiniteElement2000}, the following second-order differential equations of motion can be obtained as

 with the appropriate initial conditions $ \mbf{U}_0=\mbf{U}(t_0) $ and $ \dot{\mbf{U}}_0=\dot{\mbf{U}}(t_0) $.
 In Eq.~(\ref{eq:mck}), $ \mbf{U}(t)$ collects unknown nodal displacements and a dot denotes differentiation with respect to time $ t $; $ \mbf{M},~\mbf{C} $, and $ \mbf{K} $ are the global mass, damping, and stiffness matrices, respectively, and $ \mbf{F}(t) $ stands for the load vector, as a known function of time $ t $.
-Among all numerical techniques to solve the system (\ref{eq:mck}), the preferred one is of the single-step type consisting of updating the displacement, velocity, and acceleration vectors at current time $ t_{n} $ to the next instant $ t_{n+1}=t_n+\dt $, where $ \dt $ denotes the time increment.
+Among all numerical techniques to solve the system (\ref{eq:mck}), the preferred one is of the single-step type consisting of updating displacement, velocity, and acceleration vectors at current time $ t_{n} $ to the next instant $ t_{n+1}=t_n+\dt $, where $ \dt $ denotes the time increment.
 This type is often called direct time integration algorithms \cite{hughesFiniteElement2000}, or step-by-step time marching schemes.
 In general, according to the computational efficiency, time integration algorithms can be further divided into two parts: explicit and implicit methods, and they possess own advantages and disadvantages.
-Explicit methods can significantly save the computational cost but only achieve conditional stability, so the used integration steps are strongly limited by their stability limits.
-The single-step explicit scheme \cite{liIdenticalSecondorder2021} and the composite two-sub-step explicit algorithms \cite{nohExplicitTime2013,liTwoThirdorder2022} are recommended in this paper.
-These explicit methods all achieve, at least, second-order of accuracy and flexible dissipation control at the bifurcation point, and they are superior to the earlier explicit algorithms.
-On the other hand, implicit methods need the direct/iterative solver to solve the resulting linearized equations and importantly can achieve unconditional stability, so the used integration steps are often chosen based on the accuracy instead of the stability.
-The main attention of this paper is paid to developing implicit algorithms.